xlladdins/xll/docs/Excel4MacrosE-G.md

 **EXTRACT**?(unique)

-Unique    is a logical value corresponding to the Unique Records Only check box in the Extract dialog box.
+Unique&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Unique Records Only check box in the Extract dialog box.

   - > If unique is TRUE, Microsoft Excel selects the check box and
     > excludes duplicate records from the extract list.